tensorflow/community/rfcs/20181016-replicator.md

 ## Objective

-We propose to add a new API in TensorFlow for replicating computation across different GPUs, TPUs and multiple machines.
+This document presents a proposal to add a new API in TensorFlow for replicating computation across different GPUs, TPUs and multiple machines.
 It will be implemented as a thin usability API layer on top of [DistributionStrategy](https://www.tensorflow.org/api_docs/python/tf/contrib/distribute/DistributionStrategy).